Where do you teach?

 What is the best part of your job?

-What is the one skill every successful theatre professional should have?
+What skill should every successful theatre professional have?